PeterCamilleri/CX16/docs/vm_ip.md

 :
 ```

-This consumes 49 bytes and a projected average 50 clock cycles.
+This consumes 49 bytes and 40 clock cycles, 70 if a page boundary is crossed.
 Heavy!

 [Back to the Top](#the-vm-instruction-pointer)